 - Q What is abnormal vaginal bleeding?

-- Q What symptoms may indicate a need to contact my doctor about my period?
+- Q Should I talk to my doctor about my oligomenorrhea symptoms?